-The minipill, also known as the progestin-only birth control pill (POP), is an oral contraceptive that contains the hormone progestin.
-Unlike combination birth control pills, the minipill doesn't contain estrogen.
+The minipill norethindrone (Camila , Ortho Micronor, others) is an oral contraceptive that contains the hormone progestin.
+Unlike combination birth control pills, the minipill — also known as the progestin-only birth control pill — doesn't contain estrogen.
 The progestin dose in a minipill is lower than the progestin dose in a combination oral contraceptive pill.

 The minipill thickens cervical mucus and thins the lining of the uterus (endometrium) — preventing sperm from reaching the egg.
 The minipill also suppresses ovulation, but not consistently.
 For maximum effectiveness, you must take the minipill at the same time every day.

 Why it's done

 Your health care provider may recommend the minipill if: